Ana Roldán

 Ana Roldán 2012 in madrid in front of a projection in her exhibition Espejo Negro.

-Ana Roldán (* 1977 in Mexiko-City) is a mexican-swiss artist.
+Ana Roldán (* 1977 in Mexico City) is a Mexican-Swiss artist.

 Personal life

-Ana Roldán grew up in Mexiko-City.
-In the locksmith and carpentry shop of her father, a small manufacturer, she discovered her love of craftsmanship and designed furniture.
-After training as a caterer, she ran a restaurant, then studied history at the Escuela Nacionál de Antropologia e Historia.
-She was so inspired by the work of Mexican performance artist Elvira Santamaría, that she began performing as a performance artist in Mexico City in the late 1990.
+Ana Roldán grew up in Mexico City.
+In her father's locksmith and carpentry shop, a small manufacturing business, she discovered her love of craftsmanship and began designing furniture.
+After training as a caterer, she ran a restaurant, then studied history at the Escuela Nacional de Antropología e Historia.
+She was so inspired by the work of Mexican performance artist Elvira Santamaría, that she began performing as a performance artist in Mexico City in the late 1990s.
 In 2000, she moved to Switzerland and studied art at the Bern University of the Arts and linguistics at the University of Bern.
-After that, she devoted herself entirely to art.
+Afterward, she devoted herself entirely to art.
 In 2007, she won the City of Zurich's studio scholarship for China and worked in Kunming for a year.

-After long stays in São Paulo and Mexico City Ana Roldán lives in Zurich.
+After long stays in São Paulo and Mexico City, Ana Roldán now lives in Zurich.